Spicy chicken lettuce wraps with (world’s best) peanut satay sauce

 1 teaspoon red chilli powder, or to taste

 1 cup crunchy peanut butter

 1/2 cup coconut milk

 2 tablespoons cilantro, minced

 Juice of 1 lime, or to taste

 Salt and white pepper to taste

-To make the Chicken, add the oil to a pot and sauté the coriander seeds for 20 seconds till they begin to change color.
-Add the garlic ginger and chilies and continue to sauté till cooked through and the ginger begins to turn color.
+To make the Chicken, add the oil to a pot and sauté the coriander seeds for 20 seconds till they begin to change colour.
+Add the garlic ginger and chillies and continue to sauté till cooked through and the ginger begins to turn colour.

 Add the ground chicken, salt and pepper and cook on medium heat working the mince with a spatula to break up up the crumbles to very small pieces, you want it to be a small crumb size, not lumpy.
 Sauté till the meat has given out its juices and is cooked through.
 Take off the heat.
 Mix in the mint when cool.

 To serve, ladle the meat into the lettuce cups.
 Serve alongside with the other sides and let the guests choose how they want to enjoy the wraps.